box/box-developer-changelog/content/2021/10-06-support-for-adobe-creative-cloud-preview.md

 # Support for Adobe Creative Cloud Previews

-In conjuntion with WebApp preview, Adobe Photoshop, Illustrator, and InDesign files are now supported via API.
+In conjunction with WebApp preview, Adobe Photoshop, Illustrator, and InDesign files are now supported via API.

 ## Updates